More details on Wheel / Tire Installation

 generated by aggressive or competitive vehicle use.

-pattern (for use on a variety of hub patterns) may make proper
+Spacers that use a generic or slotted pattern (for use on a variety of hub patterns) may make proper location of the assembly very difficult.

-Spacers may necessitate longer lug
+Spacers may necessitate longer lug bolts.

 Special Considerations